Cleod9/post-scriptum/README.md

 //Execute the chain of promises epObject.run();
 ```
-So from the above code, you should be able to see more clearly three EasyPromise functions exposed: `then()`, `proceed()`, and `run()`.
-Below are a desecription of each of these functions which are all a part of the EasyPromise object prototype:
+So from the above code, you should be able to see more clearly three different exposed EasyPromise functions: `then()`, `proceed()`, and `run()`.
+These functions are bound to the function callback's `this` by default for easy access (you can modify this behavior if needed).
+Below is a description of each of these functions which are all a part of the EasyPromise object prototype:

-- `then(func, callback1, callback2, ....callbackN)` - Takes a function to run and its callback method(s), and returns a new EasyPromise child object created from them.
-Note that the other arguments for this asynchronous function are not placed here,  they are expected to be received from a `proceed()` call from the preceding asynchronous callback function **(very important!! see `proceed()` below).**
+- `then(func, [arg1, arg2 .... argN], callback1, callback2, ....callbackN)` - Takes a function to run and its callback method(s), and returns a new EasyPromise child object with those parameters.
+Note that the non-callback arguments for this asynchronous function can alternatively be placed inside a `proceed()` call from the preceding asynchronous callback function **(very important!! see `proceed()` below).** If you specify non-callback arguments both within `then()` and the preceeding `proceed()` call, the two argument arrays will be concatenated with the `then()` arguments listed first.

-- `proceed(fnArgs)` - Executes the next EasyPromise child,  accepting an array of arguments `fnArgs` to be applied to its asynchronous function call.
+- `proceed(fnArgs)` - Executes the next EasyPromise child,  accepting an optional array of arguments `fnArgs` to be applied to its asynchronous function call.
 The scope of callbacks with EasyPromise by default will be assigned to their EasyPromise wrapper, giving you access to EasyPromise functions via `this`.
-This is an important feature of the library, since rather than having you define arguments within the signature for `then()` itself, you can create them in the context of the preceding callback function.
+This is an important feature of the library, since it allows you to manipulate the behavior of your promise from within a callback. **(If you don't want the `this` context to be violated by EasyPromise, see the `cbind()` function)**

 - `run()` - Starts at the first EasyPromise in the tree and executes its function.
-It will execute EasyPromise objects as each `proceed()` method is reached in each callback until completion.
+It will execute subsequent EasyPromise objects as each `proceed()` method is reached in each callback until completion.
 (Side Note: Because this function traverses up the promise chain before execution, you could actually call `run()` on any of the promise objects within the chain to begin the processing)

 These are the bare minimum functions required to use this library, scroll down more for advanced usage

 **The tricky part** is understanding the difference between the initial `create()` call, and the subsequent `then()`s.
-The first call will always require the arguments immediately since EasyPromise needs them to kick off the process after `run()` is called, however within `then()` the arguments are injected via the `this.proceed()` call instead.
+The first call will always require the arguments immediately since EasyPromise needs them to kick off the process after `run()` is called, however within `then()` the arguments can be injected via the `this.proceed()` call instead.
 This grants you the ability to dynamically manipulate the arguments of future asynchronous calls.
 As for the callback function, you can write it just like you would have otherwise, and simply add a `this.proceed()` when you'd like EasyPromise to move to the next asynchronous function.
 Other than that, I hope that you find this library fairly straightforward!
 For Advanced Usage continue reading below.

 ## Advanced Usage ##

 There are many additional functions from the EasyPromise object prototype that you can use which grant you additional flexibility in your callback flow.

-- `_parent`- A reference to the parent EasyPromise object.
+- `parent()`- Returns the parent EasyPromise object.

 - `children` - An object with key-value pairs mapping child EasyPromise names to their definitions.
 When using `then()` the key will always be `'default'` to identify the child.
 This is a helpful property to use if you have modified the binding of your callback, and want to pass the promise object itself as an additional argument from the preceding callback via `proceedWith()` (see more below).

 - `options` - An object containing the options for the EasyPromise object.
 Modify this through `config()` for ease of use.
 The available options are below
 	- `asyncContext` - *See abind() function, same behavior*
 	- `callbackContext` - *See cbind() function, same behavior*
 	- `prependArgs` - Array of arguments to prepend to the promise's callback functions.
-(A bit redundant to use through `config()`, use via `proceedWith()` instead)
+(See `proceedWith()` for equivalent)

 - `config(options)` - Chainable method to modify the options object for the EasyPromise object.
+Returns the same EasyPromise object that it was called on.

 - `abind(context)` - Chainable method that provides a context to bind to the asynchronous function call.
 Useful when the function call you want to use needs a specific context (e.g. node-mysql's `connection` object).
-Note that this is a shortcut for `config({ asyncContext: context })`
+Note that this is a shortcut for `config({ asyncContext: context })`.
+Returns the same EasyPromise object that it was called on.

 - `cbind(context)` - Chainable method that provides a context to bind to the callback function.
 Most often than not, callbacks you write probably won't care about a specific context.
 But if you don't want the callback to be bound to the EasyPromise object itself, simply set it here.
 Keep in mind that this will prevent you from using `this.proceed()` in your EasyPromise chain, so you would need to store the value of that EasyPromise object outside the scope of the callbacks or pass it down with clever use of `proceedWith()`.
-Note that this is a shortcut for `config({ callbackContext: context })`.
+(Also note that this is a shortcut for `config({ callbackContext: context })`.)
+This function returns the same EasyPromise object that it was called on.

 - `prepend(prependArgs)` - Accepts an Array of arguments that will be prepended to the callback(s) function signature for the current EasyPromise object.
 As stated with `config({prependArgs: ...})`, usually you will exclusively want to prepend arguments via `proceedWith()` instead of this function (especially since this function applies to only the current promise and not the subsequent one).
-Also, with `proceedWith()` you could utilize data within the scope of the callback. **(See `proceedWith()` for example)**
+Also, with `proceedWith()` you could utilize data within the scope of the callback. **(See `proceedWith()` for example)** Returns the same EasyPromise object that it was called on.

-- `before(func)` - Chainable method that assigns a function to be executed immediately before the asynchronous call is executed for the current EasyPromise object.
+- `before(func(promise))` - Chainable method that assigns a function to be executed immediately before the asynchronous call is executed for the current EasyPromise object.
+Returns the same EasyPromise object that it was called on.
+The scope of this function is not manipulated by EasyPromise, and the current promise object is received as the first argument of the function call.

-- `after(func)` - Chainable method that assigns a function to be executed immediately after the callback function is executed for the current EasyPromise object.
+- `after(func(promise))` - Chainable method that assigns a function to be executed immediately after the callback function is executed for the current EasyPromise object.
+Returns the same EasyPromise object that it was called on.
+The scope of this function is not manipulated by EasyPromise, and the current promise object is received as the first argument of the function call.

-- `error(func)` - Chainable method that assigns a function to capture exceptions for the current EasyPromise object.
+- `error(func(err))` - Chainable method that assigns a function to capture exceptions for the current EasyPromise object.
 This function should accept a single argument that will contain the Error object.
+Returns the same EasyPromise object that it was called on.

-- `catch(func)` - Chainable method that assigns a function to capture exceptions for the entire EasyPromise tree.
+- `catch(func(err))` - Chainable method that assigns a function to capture exceptions for the entire EasyPromise tree.
 This function should accept a single argument that will contain the Error object.
+Returns the same EasyPromise object that it was called on.

 - `define(name, func, callback)` - Chainable method that creates and assigns a named EasyPromise child to the current EasyPromise object.
 This function is similar to the use of `then()`, however instead of returning the new object it saves it as a child node of the current EasyPromise object and returns the original.
 This way you can define multiple named EasyPromise children, and target them via the `proceedTo()` function.
-Note that in reality when you use `then()`, the corresponding child EasyPromise object is actually named `'default'` automatically. **This is one of the more powerful advanced features, allowing you to conditionally branch out into different promise paths from within your callbacks.**
+Note that in reality when you use `then()`, the corresponding child EasyPromise object is actually named `'default'` automatically.   **This is one of the more powerful advanced features, allowing you to conditionally branch out into different promise paths from within your callbacks.
+Though use it sparingly or it could get messy!**

 - `proceedTo(name, fnArgs)` - Same behavior as `proceed()` but executes the next EasyPromise child specified by `name`.
 By default when you call `proceed()`, it is actually calling `proceedTo()` using the name `'default'`.
 With the help of this function you can selectively choose a particular promise path to travel down depending on the results of a callback.
+Does not return a value.

-- `proceedWith(callbackPrependArgs, fnArgs)` - Executes the next EasyPromise child specified by `name` and passes an array of arguments `callbackPrependArgs` to be prepended to the callback function signature, followed by the second array of arguments `fnArgs` to be applied to its asynchronous function call.
+- `proceedWith(callbackPrependArgs, fnArgs)` - Executes the next EasyPromise child.
+It passes an array of arguments `callbackPrependArgs` to be prepended to the callback function signature, followed by the optional second array of remaining arguments `fnArgs` to be applied to its asynchronous function call.
 This works the same as the normal `proceed()` function but has a bonus feature of letting you pass additional arguments to a callback.
 So if you had a callback that had `(err, data)` as parameters, by calling `proceedWith(['customVal'], ['arg1', 'arg2'])` you would be effectively modifing the callback's parameters to be come `(customArg, err, data)`.
+Does not return a value.

 - `proceedToWith(name, callbackPrependArgs, fnArgs)` - Same behavior as `proceedWith()` but executes the next EasyPromise child specified by `name`.
+Does not return a value.

 If you decide to use named promises along with all of these other advanced features, you may want to consider defining EasyPromise objects individually instead of just one long chain.
 Remember, once you call `then()` you lose a direct reference to the current EasyPromise object.
 By assigning variables to hold onto to the result of `then()`, it will be easier to manage a large amount of nested pathing.
 See below for an example: